SeanCho1996/UNet_multiclass_segmentation_pytorch/README.md

 # UNet_multiclass_segmentation_pytorch
-An simple implementaion of PyTorch UNet segmentation model on VOC2012 dataset, without any complicated structure can be used directly.
+An simple implementaion of PyTorch UNet segmentation model on VOC2012 dataset without any complicated structure, can be used directly.

 ## Requirements
 torch == 1.6.0